UnionOfRAD/manual/en/controllers/flow-control.md

 ## Other Types of Flow Control

-Lithium provides other options for request flow control, such as [exception and error handling](exceptions-errors.md) and [type rendering & detection](type-rendering-detection.md), both of which are explained in more detail in their respective manual pages.
+li3 provides other options for request flow control, such as [exception and error handling](exceptions-errors.md) and [type rendering & detection](type-rendering-detection.md), both of which are explained in more detail in their respective manual pages.